wdporter/i-am-that-vuepress/15-the-jnani/readme.md

 **Q:**&ensp;I see.
 Completely, but — hopelessly?

-**M:**&ensp;Within the prison of your world appears a man who tells you that the world of painful contradictions, which you have created, is neither continuous nor permanent and is based on a misapprehension.
-He pleads with you to get out of it, by the same way by which you got into it.
+**M:**&ensp;Within the prison of your world appears a man who tells you that the world of painful contradictions which you have creäted is neither continuöus nor permanent, and is based on a misapprehension.
+He pleads with you to get out of it by the same way which you got into it.
 You got into it by forgetting what you are and you will get out of it by knowing yourself as you are.

 **Q:**&ensp;In what way does it affect the world?